ubccpsc/310/project/Deliverable1.md

 There is a provided package called JSZip that you should use to process/unzip the data you are passed in your addDataset method (described below).

+Important note: Avoid storing your datasets as static or global variables, keep them as members of a class.
+The reason for this is that we try to wipe added datasets in between tests.
+This won't work if your data is stored statically, and one test behaving incorrectly may cause future tests to fail as well.

 ## Query Engine

 The goal of the deliverable is to build the backend to reply to query about the dataset.
 The query will be based on the EBNF described below.